-Electronic calendars such as Google Calendar or whatever app works for you can help make sure that everyone has their dates correct.
+Electronic calendars such as Google Calendar or other apps that work for you can help make sure that everyone has their dates correct.
 Then everyone can check when they want, but ensure you keep them up to date, or this is no longer a great plan.

-Besides dates and times, route numbers for buses and trains can help the other person know if you are running on time.
+Besides dates and times, route numbers for buses and trains or flight numbers can help the other person know if you are running on time.
 The same is true if you are flying.

 The best app/website to keep track of planes is FlightAware.

 A small gift or offering to buy a meal, coffee, or drink, can help make the inconvenience a little bet for the other person.

 Option 2: Walking

 Walking is my first choice when traveling because it is cheap, good for you, and helps familiarize yourself with your surrounding area faster.

 What goes into my decision to walk

 The main factors that determine whether I walk are how far away places are, the weather, how safe I feel, and how I physically feel at the time.